 After her family adopted Spencer from the New England Brittany Rescue she found Harmonious Hounds to help her train her pup.
 She quickly took to their positive reinforcement training and she and Spencer have completed Manners I, II, and Rocket Recall.
 Once she heard that they were hiring she couldn’t wait to apply and be apart of their team!

 Now she has discovered her true passion and career path, positive reinforcement dog training.
-When Jillian isn’t working for Harmonious Hounds, the Marion Indoor Tennis Club, or Emma Marie’s, she can be found relaxing with Spencer.
+When Jillian isn’t working for Harmonious Hounds, or a local doggy daycare, she can be found relaxing with Spencer.

 Pet Care Provider